Chicago Style Guide 17th Edition: Introduction

 Chicago Style - printable version

-In the meantime, you can visit the Purdue Owl website for full guidelines on the 17th edition of the Chicago Manual of Style.
+Visit the Purdue Owl website for further guidelines on the 17th edition of the Chicago Manual of Style.
 This is a reliable and scholarly source.